 1. Preheat the oven to 400 degrees

-2. Prepare a 101/2 or 11 inch skillet by placing the oil in the skillet and roll the skillet or use a paper towel to coat the sides of the skillet with oil.
+2. Prepare a 101/2 or 11 inch skillet by placing the oil in the skillet and roll the skillet or use a paper towel to coat the inside walls of the skillet with oil.
 Place the skillet on the stove top burner on medium heat (see note 2 below).

 3. In a medium size bowl, combine all the dry ingredients and mix well.
 Add corn, cheese and Jalapeno pepper and mix.